Created by Ken Harris

 In fact, names are dropped all over the place, and the loving shout-outs are loud and clear to anyone who watched TV eyes back in the seventies and eighties— cynical smartasses with fast cars and faster wits, perpetual underdogs in sportscoats and jeans fighting the good fight.

 But none of them is paid more homage than Jim Rockford.
-It’s not enough that Steve’s last name is Rockfish–he’s also perpetually out of cash, his cop buddy is named “Decker,” he lives in a trailer, or that he takes care of Mack, his aging father who’d just rather go fishing.
+It’s not enough that Steve’s last name is Rockfish–he’s also perpetually out of cash, his cop buddy is named “Decker,” he lives in a trailer, and he takes care of Mack, his aging father who’d just rather go fishing.
 Of course, there are a few more modern touches–his “muscle” car is a 2015 Challenger, and he calls it “Lana”, after a character on the Archer TV show (not the one from the 1970s that I expected, based on Ross Macdonald’s iconic gumshoe, but the infinitely more modern adult cartoon).
-In fact, there are so many shout-outs, it makes me wonder if Jawnie McGee, a fellow investigator he meets in the course of a case (and swaps sokme pretty zippy banter with), is an intentional high-five to John D. MacDonald, or mere coincidence.
+In fact, there are so many shout-outs to the genre here, it makes me wonder if Jawnie McGee, a fellow investigator he meets in the course of a case (and swaps some pretty zippy banter with), is an intentional high-five to John D. MacDonald.

 But just as Rockfish is going down the drain, a Hollywood big shot true crime producer named Angel (another shout-out?) hires Steve to dig into a Pennsylvania child trafficking case that’s colder than cold–it happened back in the 1940s.
 Glad to take anything, Rockfish takes the case, and soon finds himself in New Jersey near the Pine Barrens, where he unearths more than he bargained for.

-It’ll be interesting to see who follows in his footsteps–and to see what happens to Rockfish in his next “Case File.”
+It’ll be interesting to see what happens to Rockfish in his next “Case File.”